-9 Grants.gov has compatibility issues with Adobe Reader DC.
+&lt;sup>9 Grants.gov has compatibility issues with Adobe Reader DC.
 Direct questions pertaining to software compatibility to Grants.gov.
 See Section VII for contact information.

-HRSA recommends that you supply an email address to Grants.gov on the grant opportunity synopsis page when accessing this NOFO (also known as "Instructions" on Grants.gov) or workspace application package.
-This allows Grants.gov to email organizations in the event HRSA changes and/or republishes the NOFO on Grants.gov before its closing date.
+The NOFO is also known as "Instructions" on Grants.gov.
+If you provide your email address when reviewing or preparing the workspace application package, you will automatically be notified in the event HRSA changes and/or republishes the NOFO on Grants.gov before its closing date.
 Responding to an earlier version of a modified notice may result in a less competitive or ineligible application.
 Please note you are ultimately responsible for reviewing the For Applicants page for all information relevant to desired opportunities.